Skip to main content

 1. Lore detects a document extension such as .pdf or .docx.

-2. The file is sent to Replicate marker (cuuupid/marker) for markdown extraction.
+2. The file is sent to Replicate Marker (cuuupid/marker) for markdown extraction.

 3. The normalized markdown is written to .lore/raw/<sha256>/extracted.md.